oeo/prompts/readme.md

 ![help menu](assets/help.png)

-## quick start

-put files in the `./private` directory and create an encrypted archive, commit the archive to your git repository.
+now, put some files in the `./private` directory and use ward to pack them into an archive, then commit the archive to your git repository.

 ```bash
 echo "hello" > ./private/test.txt